15-NOV-2020 Monday – Cedar Key FL to Turtle Cove Marina, Tarpon Springs FL (62.0 nautical miles 71.4 statute miles)

 It was a beautiful run with 8 NM winds on our port rear quarter panel, a near following sea.

-Watching for crab pots is similar to watching pelicans fly in as much “now you see them …. now you don’t”.
+Watching for crab traps is similar to watching pelicans fly in as much “now you see them …. now you don’t”.
 All of a sudden, out of no where, there will be 50 of them right there.
 Right in front of you.
-We have a line cutter on our prop but hate to be in a position where it has to be used as they are not 100% reliable. 🙁 We did eventually hit a crab pot.
+We have a line cutter on our prop but hate to be in a position where it has to be used as they are not 100% reliable. 🙁 We did eventually hit a crab trap.
 The cutter did its job.
 Whew.

 By the end of the day, I have to say we got our money’s worth from the line cutters.
 They are $50 a piece.
 We need two, one for each shaft.
 Line cutters can cost up to $500.
-Not saying… but we might have hit 4 crab pots.
+Not saying… but we might have hit 4 crab traps.

 The smoke stack was visible from a long distance out.